Classifying bicrossed products of two Sweedler's Hopf algebras: Preliminaries

 The basic example of a bicrossed product is the famous Drinfel'd double of a finite dimensional Hopf algebra $H$: $D(H) = (H^*)^{\rm cop} \bowtie H$, the bicrossed product associated to a given canonical matched pair \cite[Theorem IX.3.5]{Kassel}.
 For others examples of bicrossed products we refer to \cite{ABMbp}, \cite{Kassel}, \cite{majid2}.

 We recall that a Hopf algebra $E$ \emph{factorizes} through two Hopf algebras $A$ and $H$ if there exist injective Hopf algebra maps $i : A \to E$ and $j : H \to E$ such that the map

 is bijective.
-The next fundamental result is due to Majid \cite[Theorem 7.2.3]{majid2}: A Hopf algebra $E$ factorizes through two given Hopf algebras $A$ and $H$ if and only if there exists a matched pair of Hopf algebras $(A, H, \rhd, \lhd)$ such that $E \cong A \bowtie H$.
-In light of this result, the factorization problem for Hopf algebras was restated \cite{ABMbp} in a computational manner: Let $A$ and $H$ be two given Hopf algebras.
-Describe the set of all matched pairs $(A, H, \rhd, \lhd)$ and classify up to an isomorphism all bicrossed products $A \bowtie H$.
+The next fundamental result is due to Majid \cite[Proposition 3.12]{majid}: A Hopf algebra $E$ factorizes through two given Hopf algebras $A$ and $H$ if and only if there exists a matched pair of Hopf algebras $(A, H, \rhd, \lhd)$ such that $E \cong A \bowtie H$.
+In light of this result, the factorization problem for Hopf algebras was restated \cite{ABMbp} in a computational manner: for two given Hopf algebras, $A$ and $H$, describe the set of all matched pairs $(A, H, \rhd, \lhd)$ and classify up to isomorphisms all bicrossed products $A \bowtie H$.

-In order to classify the bicrossed products $A \bowtie H$ the following result, proved in \cite[Theorem 2.2]{ABMbp}, is crucial.
-It describes the morphisms between two bicrossed products.
-It will also be used in determining the automorphisms group of a given bicrossed product.
-The result says that, given two matched pairs of Hopf algebras $(A, H, \rhd, \lhd)$ and $(A', H', \rhd', \lhd')$, there exists a bijective correspondence between the set of all morphisms of Hopf algebras $\psi : A \bowtie H \to A' \bowtie ' H' $ and the set of all quadruples $(u, p, r, v)$, where $u: A \to A'$, $p: A \to H'$, $r: H \rightarrow A'$, $v: H \rightarrow H'$ are unitary coalgebra maps satisfying the following compatibility conditions: